Spring 2023 in Poland: 6 public holidays, time change, shopping Sundays, observances & celebrations

 Time change (zmiana czasu)

-On Sunday, March 27 2022 at 02:00 am clocks are turned forward 1 hour to 03:00 am.
-The change to summertime in Poland takes place on the last Sunday of March.
+On Sunday, March 26 2023 at 02:00 am clocks go forward 1 hour to 03:00 am.
+The change to summer time in Poland takes place on the last Sunday of March.
 Poland switches back to regular time on the last Sunday of October.
 The European Union lawmakers wanted to end the twice-a-year (March and October) custom of time changes throughout the European Union, leaving member states the freedom to decide their standard time.
 But the coronavirus pandemic has put these plans on hold.
-Click here to learn more about time change in Poland.
+Click here to learn more about the time change in Poland.

 - April 1